baptistemesta/reactive-workshop/README.md

 :information_source: All code produced must be production-ready.

-### Add a new api method that return one artist and its 10 last comments
+### Add a new API method that returns one artist and its 10 last comments

-It should be called on this url: `http://localhost:8080/artist/{artistId}/comments`
+It should be called on this URL: `http://localhost:8080/artist/{artistId}/comments`

 and should return something like
 ```json